kdoba22/frontend-nanodegree-feedreader/README.md

-To run this application right click on the index.html and select open with Google chrime.
+To run this application right click on the index.html and select open with Google Chrome.

 The tests will run automatically after loading the page.